Romy London

 Lastly, season to taste with salt and pepper and you're ready to serve!

-You can serve your Indian-style butter bean curry right away alongside cooked basmati rice, homemade naan bread, and a dollop of coconut yogurt.
-Finish up with a sprinkle of fresh coriander on top and enjoy!
+You can serve your Indian-style butter bean curry right away alongside cooked basmati rice, homemade naan bread, and a spoonful of coconut yogurt (UK: yoghurt).

 close up of the creamy vegan curry

-Is the butter bean curry gluten-free?
+Is butter bean curry spicy?

 Can I use dried beans in this recipe?